danmanstx/pfe/README.md

-# Sublime Text Postgresql Function Editor
+# Postgresql Function Editor -- Sublime Text Plugin

 Plugin for Sublime Text 3 editor that helps you work directly with postgresql database functions and run pgTAP test.
 Currently under heavy development which can be tracked at [trello](https://trello.com/b/aNujDnId/posgresql-function-editor-sublime-text)